BioNTech, Pfizer vaccine neutralises Omicron with three shots | Health

 BioNTech, Pfizer vaccine neutralises Omicron with three shots

+BioNTech CEO Ugur Sahin suggested that countries might consider shortening the time period between second and third doses of the vaccine to combat the new variant.
+He cited recent moves by countries including Britain to bring the third shot forward to three months after the second shot, from six months previously.

-"Ensuring as many people as possible are fully vaccinated with the first two dose series and a booster remains the best course of action to prevent the spread of COVID-19," Pfizer boss Albert Bourla said in the statement.
-The Omicron variant, first detected in southern Africa last month, has triggered global alarm about another surge in infections.
+"We believe this is the right way to go particularly if the Omicron is now spreading further, to enable a better level of protection in the winter season," Sahin said.
+The Omicron variant, first detected in southern Africa and Hong Kong last month, has triggered global alarm about another surge in infections.
 Cases have already been reported from Japan to the United States and across Europe.

 They said their planned production of 4 billion doses of the Comirnaty vaccine in 2022 was not expected to change if an adapted vaccine was required.
 The findings are broadly in line with a preliminary study published by researchers at the Africa Health Research Institute in South Africa on Tuesday, which said Omicron could partially evade protection from two doses of the Pfizer/BioNTech vaccine and suggested a third shot might help fend off infection.

 Research on the new variant is still at an early stage.
 Laboratory analysis at University Hospital Frankfurt in Germany found the ability to mount an antibody response to Omicron in people who had three shots was up to 37 times lower than the response to Delta.
-"The companies believe that vaccinated individuals may still be protected against severe forms of the disease," BioNTech and Pfizer said, although lab data and real-world monitoring had yet to yield new insights.
+"The companies believe that vaccinated individuals may still be protected against severe forms of the disease," BioNTech and Pfizer said.

 The vast majority of surface structures on the Omicron spike protein targeted by the T-cells, which typically emerge after vaccination, are not affected by Omicron's mutations, they said.
 T-cells are the second pillar of an immune response, alongside antibodies, and are believed to prevent severe disease by attacking infected human cells.